bradtho/bradtho.github.io/_posts/2021-06-10-github-and-azure-security.md

 [![image-center](/assets/images/asc_healthy_3.png)](/assets/images/asc_healthy_3.png){: .align-center}

 So I'm not too sure what's going on here.
 Is there a difference in policy?
-Is there a false positive coming from GitHub with the logs being shipped successfully?
+Is there a false positive coming from GitHub even with the logs being shipped successfully?

 ## Troubleshooting

 Let's see what Azure is considering as a scanned image.

-First test we'll put a break in the workflow to not report the findings.
+First test we'll comment out the ``Post Logs to ASC`` step in the workflow to not report the findings.

-✓ ``Not Scanned``
+:white_check_mark: ``Not Scanned``

-Second test we'll then remove the break and observe the results.
+Second test we'll then uncomment and observe the results.

-✓ ``Found``
+:white_check_mark: ``Found``

 We can see that the reports are correctly being sent to Azure but Azure Security Center isn't considering the image vulnerable - even though there are CVE's being reported in the GitHub Actions output.